 How to enjoy a day at Bok Tower Botanical Gardens….
 What to do there/ What not to miss

-Designed by Frederick Law Olmstead (Central Park, Biltmore Estate Etc.) atop Iron Mountain, it is one of the highest points in Florida at 205'.
+Designed by Frederick Law Olmstead (who also designed Central Park and the Biltmore Estate) atop Iron Mountain, it is one of the highest points in Florida at 205'.
 The magnificent tower itself is made of marble from Georgia and pink coquina from St. Augustine.
 Bok, the philanthropist who created this space won awards for his mission of peace, and believed that: "The making of money, the accumulation of material power, is not all there is to living.
 Life is something more than these, and the man who misses this truth misses the greatest joy and satisfaction that can come into his life - service for others."
 And this place does just that, bring peace.
 The tower also stands at 205 feet.

 The Lake Wales Ridge, upon which the Iron Mountain sits, is home to sand dunes and scrub jays.
 This was the location of Florida’s booming citrus industry that began in the early 1900s.
 The additional elevation was perfect for citrus crops.
 A series of freezes eventually caused growers to move the bulk of the citrus production further south along the ridge.
 The region around also been used for vineyards, and the famous Lakeridge Winery is just a few miles to the south.
 This is the view when you reach the top of the Gardens, by the over and look out across the land below.